teqdruid/llvm-project/mlir/docs/OpDefinitions.md

 To use C++ types as parameters which need allocation in the storage constructor, there are two options:

-- Set `hasCustomStorageConstructor` will generate the TypeStorage class with a constructor which is just declared -- no definition -- so you can write it yourself.
+- Set `hasCustomStorageConstructor` to generate the TypeStorage class with a constructor which is just declared -- no definition -- so you can write it yourself.
-- Use a `TypeParameter` tablegen class instead of the "c++Type" string.
+- Use the `TypeParameter` tablegen class instead of the "c++Type" string.

 ### TypeParameter tablegen class